CANTUS-Project/api/source/resource_types.rst

     :>json string resources>proofreaders: List of URLs to Indexer resources.
     :>json string resources>source_status:
     :>json string resources>image_link: Root URL linking to images for the entire source.
-    :>json string resources>drupal_path: URL to this Source on the "old" Drupal site.